2020 Liberation Seder, New Vision United Church, Hamilton - Cancelled due to Corona Virus

 Lucia was born in Mexico City, where she became qualified to practice law.
 She completed an M.A. and a Ph.D. in Philosophy at the University of Essex in the UK.
 She followed her academic passion for Jewish thought with four years working for social justice in Palestine.
 She recently became a mother and a Rabbi.

 SandraLaya is a mother and grandmother, a choir member, after school teacher and lay leader in her Temple community.
-Today she is working toward her ordination as a Kohenet (Hebrew Priestess).
+She is an ordained Kohenet (Hebrew Priestess).

 Sandra lives in Toronto area and works as a Holistic Health Care practitioner, human rights activist, and Teacher/Facilitator.
 She has traveled extensively for both work and pleasure.
 She brings a sincere openness to people and their personal beliefs and values.